tigattack/blog.tiga.tech/content/posts/apc-nmc2-firmware-recovery/index.md

 However, in keeping with the running theme here, it didn't work.
 Connecting with 9600bps/8b data/1b stop/no parity/no flow ctrl yielded nothing but an empty, black box.
 I followed all the instructions, pressing the reset button for various lengths of time, timing it with different responses from the status LED, so on and so forth.
 The empty, black box remained unchanged.

 Fuck it, I bit the bullet and bought a 2.5mm-USB APC serial adaptor.
-It wasn't official, but it had a bunch of good reviews so I was happy to take the risk.
+It wasn't official, but it had a bunch of good reviews, so I was happy to take the risk.
 I also don't have anything with a DB9 serial port that isn't buried under boxes, so an official APC cable wouldn't have been of much use anyway.

 It arrived the following day.
 It didn't work.
 I was ready to break this NMC in two and throw it back into the fiery pits of hell from which it clearly came.